data2health/Operational-architecture/README.md

 It is difficult to track what is going on in CD2H, to see progress, to understand impact or outcomes.

 ## Project description
-This project aims to create a variety of dashboard views and data feeds to help both technical and non-technical team members, community members, and NCATs readily see what is happening in CD2H and navigate to the information of most interest or salient use to them.
+This project aims to create a variety of dashboard views and data feeds to help both technical and non-technical team members, community members, and NCATS readily see what is happening in CD2H and navigate to the information of most interest or salient use to them.

 ## Contact person